SAP-samples/fiori-tools-samples/cap/destination/README.md

 https://28bdb0fbtrial-dev-managedappcapproject-srv.cfapps.us10-001.hana.ondemand.com/odata/v4/catalog
 ```

-you will receive a `HTTP 401 unauthorized error` since you aren't passing the correct the appropiate headers to the application otherwise your application would be exposed to the internet with no security;
+you will receive a `HTTP 401 unauthorized error` since you aren't passing the appropriate headers to the application otherwise your application would be exposed to the internet with no security;

 ![Alt text](Step2c.png?raw=true "401 Error")

 Step3.
-Access your XSUAA credentials
+Access your Security XSUAA credentials

 Navigate back to the root of your subaccount and select `Instances and Subscriptions`,